I used to be a two-week traveler.

 Twice a week, I meet my Spanish language exchange partners in a café.
 For one hour we speak English, for the other Spanish.
 I‘ve met a Spaniard from Andalucía who shared his favorite recipe for gazpacho, a pilot from northern Spain who quickly convinced me to pronounce my V as a B and shares his insights into Spanish politics, and a Madrilènes couple that wants to tour Toledo with us.

 These relationships have been one of the best things about living abroad.
 They offer the opportunity to view the world through others’ eyes, whether it‘s the importance of work and life, the way others view Americans, or daily life in Spain.
 Over café or vino, we laugh, examine our cultural differences, or just enjoy some people-watching.

 Going beyond the tourist trail

-Since we’re here for three months, renting an apartment, owning Spanish cell phones and firmly implanted, it made sense for us to find permanent transportation.
-We opted to rent a Vespa for our time here, and, in doing so, have explored much of the city from a different vantage point.
-There is a beautiful sculpture of a hand, nearly 6 feet tall and made of brass, that I pass every morning as we run errands.
+Since we‘re here for three months, renting an apartment, owning Spanish cell phones, and firmly implanted, it made sense for us to find permanent transportation.
+We opted to rent a Vespa for our time here and have thus explored much of the city from a different vantage point.
+There‘s a beautiful sculpture of a hand, nearly six feet tall and made of brass, that I pass every morning as we run errands.
 We found a Chinese-owned shop that sells everything from ice cube trays to DVD players.
-During the summer Rebajas (sales), we found deals on Spanish clothes and footwear.
-In the end, we’ve seen parts of the city that would be too cumbersome to traverse on vacation, and have enjoyed every minute of it.
+During the summer rebajas (sales), we found deals on Spanish clothes and footwear.
+In the end, we‘ve seen parts of the city that would be too cumbersome to traverse on vacation, and we‘ve enjoyed every minute of it.